part1zano/autotest/README.md

 Login

 ### test-logout.py
-Logout
+Login & Logout

 ### test-profile-links.py
-Clicks all of the links in a company's profile
+Clicks all of the links in a company's profile.
+Updated once dev is updated

 ### test-recommend.py
 Recommends a company, checks whether info updated, unrecommends, checks again